benbuzz790/bots/README.md

 ## Features built with bots

-1. **Auto Terminal (bots.auto_terminal.auto_terminal)**
+1. **Auto Terminal (bots.auto_terminal.start)**
    - Command-line interface for autonomous coding (similar to Cursor or Claude-Dev, but in a terminal)
-   - Enables bots to work on complex programming tasks with little to no intervention
+   - Enables bots to work on complex programming tasks
-   - Supports loading and saving bot states for long-running projects
-   - Offers verbose and quiet modes for monitoring bot activities
+   - Automatic mode

 2. **Python Tools (bots.tools.python_tools)**
-   - Comprehensive toolkit enabling bots to perform file and code operations autonomously
+   - Tested toolkit which enables bots to perform file and code operations reliably
    - Functions for reading, writing, and modifying Python files
    - Code execution capabilities for both Python and PowerShell
-   - Specialized functions for adding, replacing, or modifying classes and functions in existing Python files
    - Empowers bots to engage in complex coding tasks and project modifications

 3. **Lazy Decorator (bots.lazy.lazy)**
    - Decorator for runtime code generation via LLM calls
    - Automatically replaces placeholder functions with LLM-generated implementations
    - Supports various levels of context awareness for accurate code generation
-   - Integrates with existing codebases for dynamic functionality expansion

 4. **Functional Prompts (bots.functional_prompts)**
    - Advanced prompting techniques for complex, multi-step tasks
    - Supports sequential processing and branching with multiple bots
-   - Enables the creation of sophisticated workflows for content generation and problem-solving
+   - Enables the creation of sophisticated workflows

 ## Installation

 ```bash